3shine123/GuessNum-iOS/README.md

 # GuessNumber-iOS

 A very small iOS number guessing game written in Objective-C. This project is just for fun and testing.
-It's not a serious product.

 ## How to Play